Iven-Wang/DocRE-reading-list/README.md

 ### 2021

 * EACL 2021 [An End-to-end Model for Entity-level Relation Extraction using Multi-instance Learning](https://arxiv.org/abs/2102.05980), Markus Eberts, Adrian Ulges
-  <br> 👉 Method: finetune BERT for 4 tasks: entity mention localization, coreference resolution, entity classification and relation classification
+  <br> 👉 Method: a model for JOINT mention detection and doc RE: finetune BERT for 4 tasks: entity mention localization, coreference resolution, entity classification and relation classification

 * AAAI 2021 [Document-Level Relation Extraction with Reconstruction](https://arxiv.org/abs/2012.11384), Wang Xu, Kehai Chen, Tiejun Zhao
   <br> 👉 Method: build a graph like EoG, use LSTM to calculate the probability of "inference meta path", then maximize the probability of relationed entity pairs using BCE